nosqlbench/nosqlbench-docs/site/content/docs/workloads_101/07_more_op_templates.md

 Statements in this format can be raw statements, statement templates, or anything that is appropriate for the specific activity type they are being used with.
-Generally, the statements should be thought of as a statement form that you want to use in your activity -- something that has place holders for data bindings.
-These place holders are called *named anchors*.
+Generally, the statements should be thought of as a statement form that you want to use in your activity -- something that has placeholders for data bindings.
+These placeholders are called *named anchors*.
 The second line above is an example of a statement template, with anchors that can be replaced by data for each cycle of an activity.